wwwvladislav/bhvtree/README.md

 ## Control nodes
 Control nodes are a special type of node that can manage multiple children.
 These types of nodes can execute a sequence of child nodes, executing them until one is successfully returned, and so on.
+All control nodes have internal state.
+This internal state is reset to the initial state after exception is thrown or execution completed.
+Therefore, it must be safe for use with predicates and handlers that may throw an exception.

 - **Sequence**